 Any infrastructure constructed on improved land is separately valued.
-Council carries fair value of land reserves using Level 3 Inputs The unobservable Level 3 inputs used include:
+Council carries fair value of land reserves using Level 3 Inputs

 Useful Life Asset Condition Asset Condition

 The cost approach is used to value the land improvements.
 There has been no change to the valuation process during the reporting period.